tiagornandrade/tiagornandrade/README.md

 ### My focus is to solve business problems through Analytics, Data Engineering and Data Architect.

-With experience in structuring data sources using Python and Spark, I have developed data engineering projects, such as data warehouse and data lakes application, creation and maintenance of ETLs/ELTs - Pipelines/Orchestrations and construction of data visualizations with market tools.
-I have been working with on-prem environments and cloud platforms for the ingestion, transformation and availability of information, such as GCP, Azure and AWS.
-I contribute to the DataOps/DevOps culture and Lean and Agile methodologies.
+I specialize in solving business challenges through the development of data products.
+I have a strong background in data source structuring using Python, with a focus on projects such as data warehousing, data lakes, ETL/ELT pipelines, as well as experience with streaming and batch processing.
+I work in cloud environments, such as GCP, for data ingestion, transformation, and accessibility.
+Additionally, I work as a DataOps professional, contributing to the success of data operations.

 * 💻 Data Engineer, former BI Engineer, former Data Analyst
 * 🌍  I'm based in Salvador